 East Coast Battered by Heavy Winds and High Waters as Isaias Moves North

-CAMDEN, N.J.
-(CN) — Tropical Storm Isaias is slamming the Northeast with strong winds and heavy rainfall, leaving many cities flooded and many homes without power as it quickly moves north.
+PHILADELPHIA (CN) — Tropical Storm Isaias is slamming the Northeast with strong winds and heavy rainfall, leaving many cities flooded and many homes without power as it quickly moves north.

 Isaias, pronounced ees-ah-EE-ahs, made landfall near Ocean Isle Beach, North Carolina, late Monday night but Florida felts it impact a day earlier with heavy flooding in regions otherwise striken by surging Covid-19 cases.